O JARGON BUSTER

 - Assembly Area

-- The place, often a corner of a field, where enquiries, registration,
+- The place, often a corner of a field, where enquiries,

-and optional features of an event like toilets, traders,
+features of an event like toilets, traders,

 & results display are concentrated.